Beth Rudin DeWoody: Philanthropy

 DeWoody serves as President of the Rudin Family Foundation, and sits on the boards of the Whitney Museum of American Art since the mid-1980s, Brooklyn Academy of Music, Creative Time, The New School University, Design Museum Holon in Israel, New Yorkers for Children, New York City Police Foundation, the Photography Steering Committee at the Norton Museum of Art located in West Palm Beach, Florida and the Hammer Museum in Los Angeles.

 Personal life

 DeWoody has been married twice.
 Her first husband was artist James DeWoody with whom she had two children: Kyle DeWoody (cofounder of Grey Area which markets artist-made wares) and artist and designer, Carlton.
-She was the fiancée to world renowned oculoplastic surgeon Stephen Bosniak, who died suddenly in 2007 of a leukemic crisis.
-In 2012, she remarried to photographer Firooz Zahedi.
-She has homes in West Palm Beach, Manhattan, the Hamptons, Los Angeles and Montecito, California.
+She was engaged to world renowned oculoplastic surgeon Stephen Bosniak, who died suddenly in 2007 of a leukemic crisis.
+In 2012, she married photographer Firooz Zahedi.
+She has homes in West Palm Beach, Manhattan, Los Angeles and Montecito, California.

 The Bunker Artspace

 The Bunker Artspace, located in West Palm Beach, Florida, showcases contemporary art created by well-known and emerging artists currently in the DeWoody collection.
 Over 10,000 pieces are currently in the collection.
-Tom Sachs, Kehinde Wiley, Phillip Estland, Laura Dvorkin, John Waters, and Maynard Monrow are a few artists whose works DeWoody collects and displays at the Bunker.
+Tom Sachs, Kehinde Wiley, Phillip Estland, John Waters, and Maynard Monrow are a few artists whose works DeWoody collects and displays at the Bunker.